 Here in New Orleans, we celebrate Satchmo with his very own festival.
 Satchmo SummerFest runs from August 4-7, 2016.
 Take a look at what’s happening during this fun, affordable ($5) festival located just blocks from our hotel.

 The fest features more than 100 artists on two stages, most of which are local brass bands as or jazz performers (both contemporary and traditional).
+The 2016 lineup includes local favorites like Big Sam’s Funky Nation, The Soul Rebels, The Original Pinettes Brass Band, and Charmaine Neville.
 And if music makes you want to dance?
 No problem.
 Take advantage of free swing dance lessons happening twice-daily.

 What to Eat

 New Orleans festival food is always a great excuse to chow down.
-Choose from classic dishes like red beans and rice, crawfish bread, fish beignets, po-boys and many other dishes to choose from.
-You can also wash it all down with a mango daiquiri (head over to Latitude 29 for even more tropical concoctions.
+Choose from classic dishes like red beans and rice, crawfish pie, po-boys and many other dishes to choose from.
+You can also wash it all down with an Abita Beer or a mango daiquiri, or head over to Latitude 29 for even more tropical concoctions.